kingdivine/block-crush/README.md

 Todos (if given more time)

-- Write more unit tests - e.g for getting same colour neighbours, moving block down columns etc
+- Write a lot more unit tests - e.g for getting same colour neighbours, moving block down columns etc
-- Add score for each block destroyed (display in corner of screen)
+- Add a score component to be displayed on screen with exponentially increasing points for each additional block destroyed.
-- Animate on block destruction
+- Animate the destruction of blocks and possibly add sound effects.
+- Create a Main Menu and Game Over screen.